 Look for opportunities within your social network to find a boarder, whether it be a family member or a friend.

 One solution for the short term might be a second job.
 Many people work a normal job during the day, then supplement that with a second job in the evenings or on weekends.
 One of my friends has a job as a computer programmer during the day and a security guard in the evening, for example.
 It’s a good idea to find a second job that doesn’t tax you in the same way your first job does – for example, if you work a mentally challenging primary job, don’t get a second job that also taxes your brain or you’ll not do either job well.
 Remember, though, that the point of the job is not to finance your spending, but to dig you out of this debt hole.

-First step: Do a tentative job hunt for work during your spare time, just to see what’s available.
+Do a tentative job hunt for work during your spare time, just to see what’s available.
 Good places to look are grocery stores and department stores who may need overnight stockers, for starters.

 Start a side business

 Another effective way to start pulling in some extra money is to start a simple side business that easily matches your skills.
 Let’s say you truly enjoy spending time with children, and you have free evenings.
 Why not put out the word to your social circle that you’re willing to babysit in order to help pay some bills?
 Perhaps you enjoy woodworking; why not look to that as a way to make something that others might buy?
 Make a few samples and show those to others.

 Canvas around your life for a way to make a few extra dollars in your spare time with things you already enjoy doing.